ropensci/fellingdater/inst/paper/paper.md

 dates.
 The individual series each have their own probability density function based on a chosen sapwood model and the number of observed sapwood rings.
-To make another reference to radiocarbon dating, it is common practice in the analysis of large volumes of calibrated radiocarbon dates to compute the *summed probability densities* (SPD) of the calibrated radiocarbon dates.
-Summed probabilities are used to determine the temporal density of ages (events), where there is no clear prior information on their distribution [@bronkramseymethods2017].
+To make another reference to radiocarbon dating, it is common practice in the analysis of large volumes of radiocarbon dates to compute the *summed probability densities* (SPD) of the calibrated radiocarbon dates.
+Summed probabilities are used to determine the temporal density of ages (events) in situations where there is no clear prior information on their distribution [@bronkramseymethods2017].
 This procedure is implemented in OxCal and the R-package `rcarbon` [@crema2020].
 The function `sw_sum()` makes his procedure available for tree-ring analyses.
-The summed probability distribution (SPD) of the individual probability densities of felling dates of single tree-ring series with incomplete sapwood allows to visualize fluctuations in the incidence of potential felling dates through time.
-Exact felling dates derived from tree-ring series with waney edge are not included in the computational process of the SPD as they would result in anomalous spikes in the SPD, as their associated probability (*p* = 1) would be assigned to a single calendar year.
+The summed probability distribution (SPD) of the individual probability densities of felling dates of single tree-ring series with incomplete sapwood allows visualizing of fluctuations in the incidence of potential felling dates over time.
+Exact felling dates derived from tree-ring series with waney edge are not included in the computational process of the SPD as they would result in anomalous spikes in the SPD, since their associated probability (*p* = 1) would be assigned to a single calendar year.
 Therefore exact felling dates are plotted separately on top of the SPD ([Fig. 6](#fig-sw_sum)).